doda25-team13/operation/README.md

 All pods should show 2/2 (application container + Istio sidecar proxy).

 ---
-Run `minikube tunnel` following updating `/etc/hosts` with this hostname and ip
+Run `minikube tunnel` following the [update](#local-ip-setup-) to `/etc/hosts` (which you should've done for previous steps) You can find the app running on Go to http://app.stable.example.com/sms

 We simulated testing by simulating traffic on the browser and verifying the routing on the Kiali dahsboard which can be started by running `istioctl dashboard kiali`